The best water filter for trail running will be effective, compact, and easy to carry. Photo: iRunFar/Eszter Horanyi

 In addition, you’ll likely see specific claims, such as “removes 99.9999% of bacteria and 99.99% of protozoa.”
 This type of language indicates that the water filter is appropriate for backcountry use.
 Other numbers worth paying attention to are the filter’s pore size, which should be 0.1 or 0.2 micrometers — small enough to filter out bacteria and protozoa.
 All the filters on our list meet these standards and are adequate and appropriate for trail running.

 Aside from these minimum standards, the best water filter for trail running will be compact, comfortable to carry, easy to use, and durable.
-These factors will ensure you carry and use your filter and don’t risk drinking straight from backcountry waterways.
-Pairing a water filter like the Salomon Soft Flask XA Filter 490ml/16oz 42 with a water purification method like the SteriPen Ultralight UV Water Purifier will all but ensure that your water is safe to drink wherever you’re picking it up from.
+Pairing a water filter like the Salomon Soft Flask XA Filter 490ml with a water purification method like the SteriPen Ultralight UV Water Purifier will all but ensure that your water is safe to drink anywhere you run.

 How much water should I carry on a trail run?

-Carrying a liter or more of water can feel heavy while running, so if you know you’ll have access to plenty of water while out on the trail, it may be worth carrying less and planning to stop and filter.
+Carrying a liter or more of water can feel heavy while running, so if you know you’ll have access to plenty of water while out on the trail, it may be worth carrying less and planning to stop and filter more frequently.
 That said, filtering takes time and breaks up the flow of the run.

 After weighing all these factors, it’s a good idea to err on the conservative side and carry a bit more water than you think you’ll need, as well as a filter in case you run out.
-The consequences of getting dehydrated or drinking unfiltered water are much worse than the burden of carrying a few extra ounces on your run.
-Having a sleeve of Aquatabs 8.5mg Tablets X30 in your pack at all times can provide a safety backup in case something goes wrong, and you run out of water unexpectedly.
+The consequences of dehydration or drinking unfiltered water are much worse than the burden of carrying a few extra ounces in your vest.
+Having a sleeve of Aquatabs 49mg Tablets in your pack at all times can provide a safety backup in case something goes wrong and you run out of water unexpectedly.

 How do you know when it’s time to replace a water filter?

-A few clues will help you determine when it’s time to replace your filter.
-In most cases, it will be when the flow rate slows to an unbearable rate, and the longevity of your filter will depend on the type of water you’re filtering.
-Most water filters will advertise the number of liters of water they are effective for, but in our testing, none of them actually get near that number before they start to clog and slow down.
+When the flow rate slows to an unbearable rate, it’s time to replace the filter.
+The longevity of your filter will depend primarily on the turbidity (cloudiness) of the water you’re filtering.
+High mountain streams?
+It might last a year.
+Colorado River?
+You’ll be lucky to get three months.
+Most water filters will advertise the number of liters they will filter over their lifespan, but in our testing, none of them reach that number before they start to clog and slow down.

-However, don’t toss your filter just because the flow rate is decreasing — try cleaning it or backwashing it first.
+However, don’t toss your filter just because the flow rate is decreasing — try cleaning or backwashing it first.
 Cleaning the filter of the Katadyn BeFree 0.6L regularly by swishing it around in clean water can keep it flowing efficiently for a long time.
-Your filter’s user manual will be a good reference for the best way to clean it.
+You’ll be surprised by the particles that come out when you swish it around in a glass of water!
+Refer to your filter’s user manual for the best cleaning method.
 If you’ve made some solid attempts at cleaning it and it’s still slow — and maybe you’ve been filtering some mucky water — then it may be time to consider replacing your filter.
-Depending on the model of your water filter, you may be able to replace the filter cartridge rather than the entire system.
+Depending on the model, you may be able to replace the filter cartridge rather than the entire system.

 Freezing will damage most water filters, especially if they’re wet, and can make them less effective.
+If you think your water filter is frozen, let it thaw before trying to use it to minimize the damage.
 Give your filter’s user manual a careful read to see how freezing could affect its performance.
 For most trail running situations, a frozen water filter is rarely going to be an issue, but if you’re fastpacking, you might want to sleep with your water filter in your sleeping bag if the night is going to get below freezing.
-If you’re concerned about your filter freezing, consider carrying it close to your core and bringing a backup purification method, such as Aquatabs 8.5mg Tablets X30.
+If you’re concerned about your filter freezing, consider carrying it close to your core and bringing a backup purification method, such as Aquatabs 49mg Tablets.

 Meghan Hicks of iRunFar carries a Katadyn BeFree 0.6L during a fastpacking trip in the San Juan Mountains of Colorado.
 Photo: iRunFar/Eszter Horanyi